This week all of our Learning Stories have come home, for you to see what Literacy and Numeracy targets your child has set for themselves.

 These Learning Stories will come home on a three weekly cycle (with a different third of the class taking theirs home each week), for you to see how your child is getting on with their chosen target.

 There is also a section at the back for Personal Achievements.
 If there is anything your child would like to add to this section and share with the class we would love to see it, and if anything at school happens we will put it in for you to see at home.

 Could all Learning Stories please be returned on Tuesday 19th September for us to start adding to them.

 Here is our Termly Newsletter, which will give you a quick overview of what we are hoping to achieve before Christmas.

-This week we have been continuing place value, consolidating our knowledge of numbers.
+This week we have been continuing place value.

 We have been ordering two, three or four digit numbers from highest to lowest and lowest to highest.

 Practicing reading numbers out loud, we have worked with a partner to say two, three and four digit numbers correctly.